🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 This is why many people specifically look for journals for shadow work rather than using a blank notebook.

-Because when you’re exploring deeper emotional layers, structure matters.
+Because when you're exploring deeper emotional patterns, structure can make the difference between simply venting and genuinely understanding yourself.

 Without guidance, it’s easy to: